craftcms/docs/docs/4.x/categories.md

 - Choose a Parent category.
 The new category will have a hierarchical relationship with its parent.
 This is helpful for creating taxonomies with multiple levels.
 You also have the option of creating a new category while assigning the Parent.

 ::: tip
-You can only nest categories up to the level specified in the Max Level field Category Group settings.
-If no level is specified then the nesting level is unlimited.
+You can only nest categories up to the level specified in the **Max Level** field Category Group settings.
+If it’s empty, the nesting level is unlimited.
 :::

 ## Assigning Categories